mozilla/jx-sqlite/README.md

 There are over 200 tests used to confirm the expected behaviour: They test a variety of JSON forms, and the queries that can be performed on them.
 Most tests are further split into three different output formats ( list, table and cube).

+## Status
+## Code Example

+## Getting Started
+still to write:
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Design

 ### Nomenclature